-Often when I have a new class of students I ask everyone to introduce themselves to the class by stating one weird personal fact about themselves.
+Often when I have a new class of students I ask them to provide an introduction to the class by stating one weird personal fact about themselves.

-I have heard some very interesting facts this way.
+I have heard some very interesting things this way.

 However, for this prompt I want you to write down the names of three of your characters.
 I then want you to write down one interesting fact about each of them.